-The secluded beauty of east Iceland with its breathtaking fjords and charming fishing villages is only just beginning to be discovered by travellers.
+The secluded beauty of east Iceland with its breathtaking fjords and charming fishing villages is only just beginning.
+At every corner you find a new reason to fall in love.
 The landscape exhibits an extraordinary palette of colors in a contrast of extremes with narrow fjords, jagged peaks, toppling waterfalls, geothermal hotspots, lush forests and endless green valleys where you can truly experience tranquility with nature.

 East Iceland attractions